-The school has become more popular and strong recruitment of students is developing.
-The number of first place options entered by parents is rising.
-Recent open days have continued to prove popular with parents, and this has translated into more applications for the school, and the school now has a healthy waiting list in all years.
-The Sixth Form remains popular, and retention of students staying from Year 11 to the Sixth Form between 2019-20 and 2020-21 was 57%, in comparison to 42% the previous year.
-In addition, the Sixth Form has 6 new students in September 2021 that joined from various other schools.
+Recent open days have continued to prove very popular with parents, and this has translated into more applications for the school.
+The school is now a popular school of choice, with the number of first place options being entered by parents continuing to rise.

+The sixth form remains popular, and retention of students staying from Year 11 to the sixth form between 2020-21 and 2021-22 remains strong at 50%.
+In addition, the sixth form has 6 new students in September 2022 that joined from various other schools, compared to 6 in 2021.